backtestjs/framework/README.md

 ## Backtesting Results

-BacktestJS not only delivers performance insights but also returns your strategy's effectiveness through comprehensive statistics.
+Backtest not only delivers performance insights but also returns your strategy's effectiveness through comprehensive statistics.

 <br/>